anishrana2001/Prometheus/03 NodeExporter/Lab.md

 # NodeExporter

+* Note
-##  We will going to install NodeExporter on workernode1 and master1 nodes. \n
+  * We will going to install NodeExporter on workernode1 and master1 nodes.
- Node Exporter LAB : Note: NodeExporter service runs on 9100 port number.
+  * Node Exporter LAB : Note: NodeExporter service runs on 9100 port number.

 <p>&nbsp;</p>